XHANTI NOKWALI

 More than a collection of songs, Umthombo is a statement of becoming, a document of healing and reclamation.
 It stands as a meeting place between the traditional and the contemporary, between the personal and the communal.
 Through it, Xhanti Nokwali positions himself as both vessel and messenger, reaching into history’s wounds to draw out water for those still seeking wholeness.

-Indlu ka Saqhuma — Upcoming EP (Recording November)
+Indlu Ka Saqhuma — Forthcoming EP

 Contact & Socials